blond-admin/BLonD/_sources/modules/sps_cavity_loop.rst.txt

     dV_{\mathsf{gen,out}, k, n} = a_{\mathsf{comb}} \, dV_{\mathsf{gen,out}, k, n-1} + (1 - a) \, dV_{\mathsf{gen,in}, k, n} \, ,

-where :math:`V_{\mathsf{gen,in}}` and :math:`V_{\mathsf{gen,out}}` are at the input and output of the comb filter, respectively, :math:`k` is the index of the bucket along the ring, and :math:`n` is the index of the turn.
+where :math:`V_{\mathsf{gen,in}}` and :math:`V_{\mathsf{gen,out}}` are at the input and output of the comb filter, respectively, :math:`k` is the sample number along the ring (in time), and :math:`n` is the index of the turn.
 The comb filter constant is :math:`a_{\mathsf{comb}}=15/16` operationally.
 The output of the comb filter is filtered by the cavity response :math:`H_{\mathsf{cav}}` represented as a moving average at 40~MS/s.
 The moving average over :math:`K` points is